jdcloudcom/en/documentation/Middleware/Notification-Service/Getting-Started/Publish-And-Notify-Message.md

 2. Fill in the message topic (optional) and select the message format

    - Original text: All terminal nodes send the same message contents.
-[Failure to send messaged to SMS terminal node]
+[Because signature ID and template ID are required for sending SMS, it is not suggested to send messages via the original text for the topic with SMS terminal node.
+If so, the terminal nodes of other types will also receive signature ID and template ID rather than contents in an SMS template]
    - Json: Message contents of different terminal nodes can be selected via customization.
 [Suit for all terminal node types such as SMS terminal node.
-For templates, please refer to the example]
+For templates, please refer to [Messages Release](../Operation-Guide/Message-Management/Publish-Message.md)]

 3. Fill in message attribute.
 Set some message attributes for messages to help the subscribers filter policies and messages or classify different messages.